pinchbv/floor/floor/README.md

 *Floor* as the *bottom layer* of a [Room](https://developer.android.com/topic/libraries/architecture/room) which points to the analogy of the database layer being the bottom and foundation layer of most applications.
 Where *fl* also gives a pointer that the library is used in the Flutter context.

-## Bugs and Feedback
+## Bugs, Ideas, and Feedback
+For bugs please use [GitHub Issues](https://github.com/vitusortner/floor/issues).
-For bugs, questions and discussions please use [Github Issues](https://github.com/vitusortner/floor/issues).
+For questions, ideas, and discussions use [GitHub Discussions](https://github.com/vitusortner/floor/discussions).
 For general communication use [floor's Slack](https://join.slack.com/t/floor-flutter/shared_invite/zt-d7i4yhgn-070n~ijDwXVHTpTxcVC47w).

 ## License